sajjkavinda/cervical-spine-fracture-detection/README.md

-My project for the Deep Learning and Computer Vision project.
-RSNA Classification to identify fractured and non fractured bones.

 # Cervical Spine Fracture Detection

 This project focuses on detecting cervical spine fractures from medical DICOM images using deep learning techniques.
 Two models were implemented and compared: a **custom-built CNN** and a **ResNet18** transfer learning model.